Level-2/Transphporm/README.md

 ```

 It's pure HTML without any processing instructions.
-Transphorm then takes the XML and renders it with some data.
+Transphporm then takes the XML and renders it with some data.

 But where are the processing instructions?
 Transphporm follows CSS's lead and all this processing logic is stored externally in "Transformation Style Sheets", a completely separate file that contains entirely reusable processing instructions.